mikihau/reading-notes/kubernetes-in-action.md

   - `patch <resource> <name> -p '{<json data>}'`: modify a single property without editing the file
   - `set image <resource> <name> <container_name>=<image_name>:<image_tag>`: modifies the image of any resource containing a container
   - `<command> --v=<level_number>`: increase the logging level of the command

+#### Ch 10: StatefulSets: deploying replicated stateful applications
+- `StatefulSet`: a StatefulSet maintains a set of pods so that each pod retains identity (name, hostname, network identity, other state) when it dies.
+Each pod can have it's own volumes.
+  - pods addressed ordinally (pod-0, pod-1, pod-2 etc) -- when scaled down, the larger ones gets deleted
+  - a headless service providing network identity for each pod for peer discovery (available in dns)
+- Pods in a StatefulSet are boot up one at a time and killed one at a time (no scaling down when 1 pod unhealthy) because some stateful apps doesn't handle this well (e.g. 2 nodes storing replications get killed at the same time)
+- When creating a StatefulSet, pvc templates go with pod templates so that each pod can get its own pvc.
+When pods are scaled down, the pvc are retained to prevent loss of data.
+- We can also use a `List` kind of definition to specify multiple k8s resources in the same file.
+- Ways to talk to a pod directly: execute curl commands in another pod, port forwarding, proxying and curl the api.
+- Peer discovery can be done with a DNS SRV lookup to the headless services -- it'll return all pod addresses backing up the service.
+- A statefulset gets a rollout in newer k8s versions.
+In older versions when the config file changes, old pods needs to be deleted manually for the change to take effect.
+- When a node has network failure, k8s shows the pods there as unknown -- the pod might still be running, but the kubelet can't be contacted.
+After some time the pods gets forcibly evicted, but the origional pod can be back when the network issue goes away.
+Can forcibly delete a pod, but do that only when you know the node never comes back again.
+- Commands:
+  - `delete po <name> --force --grace-period 0`: forcibly deletes a pod without confirming the pod is actually running